Get ready to wow everyone with the best hot fudge sauce ever. Seriously.

 The ingredient list is actually relatively long, but the process is pretty straightforward.
 Here’s what you’ll need:

-- salt: enhances the flavor and counteracts any bitterness from the cocoa powder
+- salt: Enhances flavors and balances bitterness from cocoa powder.

-- semi-sweet or bittersweet chocolate: adds additional chocolate flavor plus some cocoa butter for body
+- semi-sweet or bittersweet chocolate: Adds extra chocolate flavor and cocoa butter for body.

 How to Make Hot Fudge

-- Chocolate, cocoa powder, rum (if using), vanilla, and water go into the bowl.
+- Chocolate and flavorings: Place chocolate, cocoa powder, rum (optional), vanilla, and water in a large bowl.

 Jenni Says: If you are not averse to having alcohol but don’t happen to have any on hand, use vanilla extract in place of the rum.
 I’ve done that before, and it’s delicious!
 If you want to make your sauce alcohol-free, substitute coffee for the rum.